appshore/ReactLeafletTypescript/README.md

 ### `yarn test or npm run test`

-Only few tests have been implemented.
+Only few tests have been implemented with jest.
 It will be interested to have some tests running on the form validation.

 ### `yarn build or npm run build`